 First, you need a GMass account.
 Then, you connect your GMass account to any external SMTP server.
 This will make it so your emails are sent from that server and not from your actual Gmail account, although everything will look as normal inside your Gmail account.
 Meaning, each email message will still show up in your Sent Mail folder, and GMass will still be able to track replies, bounces, and everything that happens after you send an email campaign.

-- You can choose SMTP sending on a per-campaign basis.
-Previously, once the SMTP service was set, all emails from your account would send through it rather than your Gmail account.
-Now you can selectively choose which campaigns are sent with SMTP and which are sent with your Gmail account.
+- Choose SMTP sending on a per-campaign basis.
+Meaning, you can selectively choose which campaigns are sent with SMTP and which are sent with your Gmail account.

-- If you don’t want to set up your own SMTP account, you might be able to use our internal SMTP service, which is a Sendgrid account.
+- If you don’t want to set up your own SMTP account, you might be able to use our internal SMTP service.
 Now there is a process to request to use our SMTP service if you don’t want to set up your own.

-- You can use the SMTP setting with the Preview as Drafts feature to first create Drafts, and then send the Drafts with the SMTP server.
+- Use the SMTP setting with the Preview as Drafts feature to first create Drafts, and then send the Drafts with the SMTP server.

 Step 1: Setting up your SMTP service